Elizafox/reutils/README.md

 ============
 Contributions are always welcome.
 Please read the [Code of Conduct](/CODE_OF_CONDUCT.md) before contributing.

+Please ensure that your code at least doesn't break a tier 1 platform, and preferably not lower tiers.
+If you don't know how to port something, ask one of us and we will try to assist in any way we can.

+Note that the binary size is intended to be as small as possible; therefore, try to minimise the amount of bloat.
+Ensure all new dependencies are small and compact.
+Try to keep the `release` binary size below 2-4MB.

 TODO
 ====
 - [ ] Implement whatever utilities busybox does (including a shell, etc)